 - researched and adapted our legal structure to a uniquely non-profit C3

-- created a website and video to promote the project vision
+- created project specific web content and video to promote the vision

 - established an MOU for the mutual, long term use of the privately owned home for the demonstration project